Pirates vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has 91 hits with 12 doubles, two triples, 35 home runs, 47 walks and 88 RBI.
-He's also stolen four bases.
+- Alonso has recorded 91 hits with 12 doubles, two triples, 35 home runs and 47 walks.
+He has driven in 88 runs with four stolen bases.

 Alonso Recent Games